Personality Disorders Types, Symptoms and Management

 Psychological testing may support or direct the clinical diagnosis.

-- The Minnesota Multiphasic Personality Inventory (MMPI) is the best-known psychological test.
+- The Minnesota Multiphasic Personality Inventory (MMPI) is the most commonly used.

 - The Eysenck Personality Inventory and the Personality Diagnostic Questionnaire are also used.